haresfaiez/haresfaiez.github.io/_posts/2020-08-24-subtilties-to-keep-in-mind-when-exploring-erlang.md

 ### No boolean type
 Instead of booleans, there are `true` and `false` atoms.
 Conditionals and predicates handle clauses with these atoms in a special way.
-Programmers are encouraged to use them too when a function has only two possible results.
+Programmers are encouraged to use them when a function has only two possible results.

 ### No else block
 The syntax of an if block in Erlang is: